Blog

 In the technical report by Unit42, a specific HTTP GET request shares the exact same pattern as the one observed in the incident that the eSentire SOC and TRU teams responded to.
 This includes the “p.zi” file and the :1224/pdown string which appears to be a unique identifier related to the North Korean threat actors Contagious Interview campaign.

-In the attack eSentire responded to, the user installed BeaverTail masquerading as an NPM package.
-BeaverTail was downloaded through Visual Studio Code, which resulted in the execution of a JavaScript file 'test.js' being launched from the '.vscode' folder (Figure 3).
+The NPM package masquerading as BeaverTail was downloaded and then opened in visual studio code; the malicious NPM package was installed via the NPM command-line, resulting in the execution of a JavaScript file 'test.js' being launched from the '.vscode' folder (Figure 3).

 Figure 3: Screenshot of the Process Tree Showing ‘test.js’ attempting to execute.